xelarep/BLE-Midi-LEDs/README.md

 | .. |                                |       |
 | 54 | Segement 4                     |       |

-If there's no MIDI Connections the LEDs show up with the FastLEDs rainbiw pattern.
+If there's no MIDI Connections the LEDs show up with the FastLEDs rainbow pattern.

 Alexander, June 2022